+- (1) The Labour Appeal Court consists of- - (a) the Judge President of the Labour Court, who by virtue of that office is Judge President of the Labour Appeal Court;

+- (b) the Deputy Judge President, who by virtue of that office is Deputy Judge President of the Labour Appeal Court; and - (c) such number of other judges who are judges of the Labour Court or High Court, as may be required for the effective functioning of the Labour Appeal Court.

+[S 168(1)(c) subs by s 46 of Act 42 of 1996; am by s 19 of Act 127 of 1998; subs by s 29 of Act 6 of 2014.]

-- (1) The Labour Appeal Court consists of- - (a) the Judge President of the Labour Court, who by virtue of that office is Judge President of the Labour Appeal Court; - (b) the Deputy Judge President, who by virtue of that office is Deputy Judge President of the Labour Appeal Court; and - (c) such number of other judges who are judges of the High Court, as may be required for the effective functioning of the Labour Appeal Court. - (2) The Labour Appeal Court is constituted before any three judges whom the Judge President designates from the panel of judges contemplated in subsection (1). - (3) No judge of the Labour Appeal Court may sit in the hearing of an appeal against a judgment or an order given in a case that was heard before that judge.
+- (2) The Labour Appeal Court is constituted before any three judges whom the Judge President designates from the panel of judges contemplated in subsection (1). - (3) No judge of the Labour Appeal Court may sit in the hearing of an appeal against a judgment or an order given in a case that was heard before that judge.

-169. Appointment of judges of Labour Appeal Court
+169. Appointment of other judges of Labour Appeal Court

-- (1) The President, acting on the advice of NEDLAC-AC and the Judicial Service Commission after consultation with the Minister of Justice and the Judge President of the Labour Appeal Court, must appoint the three judges of the Labour Appeal Court referred to in section 168(I)(c). - (2) The Minister of Justice, after consultation with the Judge President of the Labour Appeal Court, may appoint one or more judges of the High Court to serve as acting judges of the Labour Appeal Court.
+(1) The President, acting on the advice of NEDLAC and the Judicial Service Commission, after consultation with the Minister of Justice and the Judge President of the Labour Appeal Court, must appoint the judges of the Labour Appeal Court referred to in section 168(1)(c).